 2. Program graduates will be able to communicate with their desired constituencies.

-3. Program graduates will be able to acquiring skills and expertise in their areas of interest.
+3. Program graduates will be able to continue acquiring skills and expertise in their areas of interest.

 4. Program graduates will be encouraged to participate in professional community organizations.